 Erythrophobia – Symptoms

 A person who is in a state of constant anxiety about what others think of him/her is prone to feel that he/she cannot control the blushing that occurs frequently.
-Erythrophobia is accompanied by physical symptoms such as nausea, excessive sweating, dry mouth, dizziness and difficulty in breathing.
+Erythrophobia is accompanied by physical symptoms such as:

 The fear of blushing, the anxiety and excessive sweating that accompanies such instances causes a person suffering from the phobia to totally avoid social situations that act as triggers.
 The affected individuals are prone to developing fears of being the center of attention in crowds or being embarrassed in front of other people.
 Most people suffering from the disorder try to suppress their blushing but as a result end up blushing more.

 A person who suffers from erythrophobia feels that others view him/her as incompetent and ignorant.
 They are filled with insecurity and have pronounced fears of writing examinations, speaking in front of others, etc.

 Treatment for erythrophobia usually involves therapy of some type.
 It can include medications that are used to combat the physical symptoms such as excessive sweating, dizziness, increased heart rate, and altered blood pressure.
 Uncontrolled blushing and sweating in a person can sometimes be controlled through surgery.
 Some sympathetic nerves that are responsible for these effects are cut off.
 However, this is an invasive method and is resorted to only when other methods fail.